FranBar1966/neutralts/README.md

 Localization
 ------------

-Neutral provides powerful and easy-to-use translation utilities... define the translation in a JSON:
+Neutral TS template engine provides powerful and easy-to-use translation utilities... define the translation in a JSON:

 ```json
 "locale": {